DFKI-SignLanguage/Transfer-ShapeKeys-Via-UV-Blender-Addon/README.md

 * Fill corners of the transfer buffer
 * Panel and buttons
 * A scaling parameter to modulate delta transfer
-* Compute and apply deltas relatively to vertex normals
 * Move the visual debug as addon option rather than operator parameter